kbilsted/StatePrinter/README.md

     var printer = new StatePrinter(cfg);

-Field harvesting is simpler than what you expect.
+Field harvesting is simpler than you'd expect.
 While you may never need to write one yourself, let's walk through the PublicFieldsHarvester for the fun of it.
 The harvester basically works by harvesting all fields and filtering away those it does not want.
 We want all public fields, and all private fields if they are the backing fields of public fields.

 	  public class AllFieldsHarvester : IFieldHarvester
 	  {